bpmasters/bpmasters.github.io/_posts/2024-05-01-delay-in-task-based-conversation.md

 hidden: true
 ---

+Behavioral experiment based on novel a acoustic environmental intervention.

 This experiment was based upon a novel real-time processing system which manipulated the turn-taking dynamics of a conversation as it was happening.
 By applying a delay to the microphone of one talker, we can simulate increases in the conversational floor-transfer offset distribution which mimic the behavioral changes observed in more difficult communication environments.
 The goal of this work was to determine if the timing of a partner's turn-taking was used as a cue to infer whether they are experiencing difficulty.